 The role model for the EQ Silver Arrow is the record-breaking car built by Mercedes-Benz W 125 twelve-cylinder constructed in 1937 as a Grand Prix racing car.
 Dietmar Exler, President, and CEO Of Mercedes-Benz USA introduced the supercar inspired by the aviation industry at Monterey Car Week, leading up to Pebble Beach Concours d’Elegance.

-Rudolf Caracciola produced the average speed of 432.7 km/h (268.9 mph) on the A5 autobahn with the W 125 between Frankfurt and Darmstadt.
+Rudolf Caracciola produced an average speed of 432.7 km/h (268.9 mph) on the A5 autobahn with the W 125 between Frankfurt and Darmstadt.
 That speed remained the record until November 2017.

 Exler then gave the floor to Gorden Wagener, Chief Design Officer at Daimler AG to introduce the world unveil of the Mercedes-Benz EQ Silver Arrow electric supercar.